Skip to content

 What Kraken is

 Fifteen years of operation, zero major exchange hacks.
 In an industry where Bybit lost $1.5 billion to the Lazarus Group in February 2025, Bitmart lost $196 million in 2021, and Mt.
-Gox collapsed after losing 850,000 BTC, Kraken's unbroken security record is the single most important fact about the platform.
-It is why institutional capital, family offices, and compliance-focused traders route through here rather than somewhere with better fees or more pairs.
+Gox collapsed after losing 850,000 BTC, Kraken's clean security record is the single most important fact about the platform.
+Large capital and family offices route through here for that reason.
+So do law-minded traders — not for better fees or more pairs.

 Security and proof of reserves

-Kraken was the first crypto exchange to conduct Proof of Reserves, initiating the practice in 2014 — eight years before the FTX collapse made reserve transparency an industry talking point.
-The methodology uses Merkle tree inclusion proofs with third-party verification by a named accounting firm, allowing individual users to confirm their balance is included in the aggregate reserve pool.
+Kraken was the first crypto exchange to conduct Proof of Reserves, starting the practice in 2014.
+That was eight years before the FTX collapse made reserve openness the norm.
+The method uses Merkle tree inclusion proofs with third-party checks by a named accounting firm.
+Users can confirm their balance is included in the aggregate reserve pool.
 Kraken has committed to a quarterly cadence going forward.

-The exchange holds SOC 2 Type II certification, which covers security, availability, and processing integrity — an external audit standard borrowed from traditional financial services infrastructure.
-No competing exchange in the mid-tier runs this combination of Proof of Reserves since 2014, SOC 2 Type II, and fifteen-year clean security record together.
-The PerpFinder team cross-checked Kraken's Proof of Reserves portal in May 2026 and confirmed BTC and ETH reserve ratios above 100%.
+The exchange holds SOC 2 Type II certification, covering safety, uptime, and processing integrity — an external audit standard borrowed from traditional finance.
+No rival exchange in the mid-tier combines Proof of Reserves since 2014, SOC 2 Type II, and a fifteen-year clean security record.
+The PerpFinder team checked Kraken's Proof of Reserves portal in May 2026 and confirmed BTC and ETH ratios above 100%.

-The NinjaTrader acquisition, announced March 2025 and completed later that year, brought a CFTC-registered Futures Commission Merchant under the Kraken umbrella.
-That US regulatory footprint is one Binance, Bybit, and OKX currently cannot replicate.
+The NinjaTrader deal, announced March 2025 and closed later that year, brought a CFTC-registered Futures Commission Merchant under the Kraken umbrella.
+That US legal footprint is one Binance, Bybit, and OKX do not have.

 Fees in detail

-Kraken's futures fee schedule starts at 0.02% maker and 0.05% taker on perpetual contracts — identical to Binance and OKX at base level.
-Volume tiers reduce costs for higher-frequency accounts:
+Kraken's futures fee schedule starts at 0.02% maker and 0.05% taker on perpetual contracts — the same as Binance and OKX at base level.
+Volume tiers cut costs for higher-frequency accounts:

-For a $10,000 BTC/USDT perpetual round-trip opened and closed at market: base taker cost is $10.00, the same as Binance and OKX.
-Kraken does not offer a native exchange token discount (no equivalent of Binance's BNB or OKX's OKB), so fee reductions are volume-only.
-At Tier 4, the round-trip drops to $7.00 — competitive with VIP-equivalent levels on Binance and Bybit.
-Use the PerpFinder fee calculator to model your specific volume bracket.
+For a $10,000 BTC/USDT perpetual round-trip opened and closed at market, base taker cost is $10.00 — the same as Binance and OKX.
+Kraken does not offer a native exchange token discount (no BNB or OKB equivalent).
+Fee cuts are volume-only.
+At Tier 4, the round-trip drops to $7.00.
+That is in line with VIP-equivalent levels on Binance and Bybit.
+Use the PerpFinder fee calculator to model your volume bracket.

 Spot trading fees are separate and higher: 0.16% maker / 0.26% taker at base, stepping down by volume.
-If your activity is primarily derivatives, the futures tier is the relevant schedule.
+If your activity is mainly futures, the futures tier is the relevant schedule.

 Leverage and pairs

-Over 100 perpetual futures pairs with a 50x maximum leverage ceiling on BTC/USDT and ETH/USDT.
-The 50x cap is not a technical limitation — it is Kraken's deliberate risk management posture, aligned with its compliance orientation.
-A 50x position requires a 2% adverse move to reach liquidation from full margin; most institutional strategies operate within this range.
-Traders who want 100x or 125x should look at Bybit or Binance instead.
+Over 100 perpetual futures pairs with a 50x max leverage cap on BTC/USDT and ETH/USDT.
+The 50x cap is not a technical limit — it is Kraken's clear risk stance, aligned with its compliance focus.
+A 50x position needs a 2% adverse move to reach wipeout from full margin.
+Most pro strategies operate within this range.
+Traders who want 100x or 125x should use Bybit or Binance.

-The multi-collateral structure is a genuine differentiator absent from most competitors: perpetual futures can be margined with BTC, ETH, XRP, LTC, or BCH — not just USDT.
-Kraken's linear multi-collateral contract specifications detail the collateral haircut schedule for each asset.
-For a trader holding BTC who wants futures exposure without converting to stablecoins, this removes a conversion step and eliminates currency risk on the collateral leg.
+The multi-collateral structure is a real edge that most rivals lack.
+Perpetual futures can be margined with BTC, ETH, XRP, LTC, or BCH — not just USDT.
+Kraken's linear multi-collateral contract specs detail the haircut schedule for each asset.
+For a trader holding BTC who wants futures exposure without converting to stablecoins, this removes a conversion step.
+It also cuts currency risk on the collateral leg.

-Both cross-margin and isolated-margin modes are available per position.
-The order type suite covers market, limit, stop-market, stop-limit, and take-profit combinations.
-TradingView charting integration is available in the Kraken Pro interface.
+Both cross-margin and isolated-margin modes are listed per position.
+The order types cover market, limit, stop-market, stop-limit, and take-profit.
+TradingView charting is listed in the Kraken Pro interface.

 Who Kraken is for

-Compliance-focused traders who need a regulated counterparty: Kraken's multi-jurisdiction footprint covers the US, UK, Canada, Australia, and EU through licensed entities rather than offshore registrations.
-Fund managers and institutional desks whose compliance teams require documented regulatory standing: Kraken is often the only viable option on this list for those accounts.
+Traders who need a licensed party: Kraken's multi-region footprint covers the US, UK, Canada, Australia, and EU through licensed entities — not offshore registrations.
+Fund managers and pro desks whose legal teams need documented standing: Kraken is often the only viable option on this list for those accounts.

 Traders who hold BTC or ETH and want leveraged exposure without converting to USDT: the multi-collateral margin structure makes this direct.

-Traders who need 100x+ leverage, a wide altcoin catalogue, or copy trading features: Bybit with 400+ pairs and 100x leverage, or OKX at 125x and 300+ pairs, are better fits.
-For on-chain perps with no counterparty custody risk, Hyperliquid is the comparison point.
+Traders who need 100x+ leverage, a wide altcoin list, or copy trading: Bybit with 400+ pairs and 100x leverage, or OKX at 125x and 300+ pairs, are better fits.
+For on-chain perps with no custody risk, Hyperliquid is the comparison point.

 How it compares

 The PerpFinder team tracks daily volume across 22 CEX venues.
-Kraken's BTC/USDT perp volume typically runs 2–4% of Binance's on any given day.
-That volume gap is the core trade-off: Kraken's order book on major pairs is adequate for mid-size positions (under $100k notional) without meaningful slippage, but a $500k market order on Kraken will see more price impact than the same order on Bybit or OKX.
+Kraken's BTC/USDT perp volume typically runs 2-4% of Binance's on any given day.
+That volume gap is the core trade-off.
+Kraken's order book on major pairs is fine for mid-size positions under $100k notional.
+A $500k market order on Kraken will see more price impact than the same order on Bybit or OKX.

 Fee comparison for a non-VIP $10k round-trip (taker both ways): Kraken $10.00, Binance $10.00, Bybit $11.00, Hyperliquid $9.00.
 At base fees, Kraken is cost-competitive with the largest exchanges.
-The regulatory coverage and 15-year security record are the premium you are paying for indirectly through thinner liquidity and a smaller pair catalogue.
-For accounts that specifically require a CFTC-adjacent counterparty or a UK FCA-licensed derivatives venue, there is no practical alternative in this comparison.
+The legal reach and 15-year safety record are the indirect premium.
+You pay for them through thinner depth and a smaller pair list.
+For accounts that need a CFTC-adjacent party or a UK FCA futures venue, there is no practical option here.
 Run scenarios with the cost comparison tool.

 PerpFinder Research is a team of derivatives analysts and on-chain data engineers tracking every major perpetual futures venue — CEX and DEX — with live data from DefiLlama, Coinalyze, and direct exchange APIs.
 We do not take payment for inclusion or rankings; affiliate links fund the data infrastructure.